AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 ## Project setup

-In Xcode, follow the steps to create the environment necessary to add live streaming into your app.
+In Xcode, follow the steps to create the environment necessary to add live Video Call into your app.

 1. Create a new iOS app and configure the following settings: